 Do you provide options for shadowing physician assistants?

 The PA Program does not offer or arrange opportunities for shadowing a PA in the clinical setting.
 Passage of the Health Information Portability and Accountability Act (HIPAA) established standards to guard the privacy of a patient’s protected health information.
-Compliance requires that institutions and care providers ensure the confidentiality and integrity of a patient’s information, and prevent errors that could compromise the privacy of a patient’s protected health information.
+Compliance requires that institutions and care providers ensure the confidentiality and integrity of a patient’s information and prevent errors that could compromise the privacy of a patient’s protected health information.
 The security and privacy elements within these regulations have caused clinical settings to greatly limit who may have access to patient information in oral, written and electronic form.

 Students enrolled in health professions educational programs that use protected health information must undergo HIPAA training prior to accessing such information.
-Persons not enrolled in such an educational program may not have access to protected health information in any form.
+Those not enrolled in such an educational program may not have access to protected health information in any form.
 Essentially, physicians, PAs and other healthcare providers are prevented from talking with you about patients, bringing you with them when they visit with and examine patients, and disclosing any information contained in the medical record.
 As a result, most clinical settings no longer allow for shadowing to take place.

 Do you grant credit for experiential learning?